raghur/easyblogger/README.rst

    markup format like markdown etc as individual files.
 Then edit them in a real editor, and publish them back!
 All pandoc output formats!
-7. Understands specially marked comments - so you can just hand it a file and it'll figure out what to do - great for posting from vim etc.
+7. Understands specially marked comments - so you can just hand it a file and it’ll figure out what to do - great for posting from vim etc.

 Installation, Configuration and Usage